-During his visit to Zabol, the Iranian president inaugurated the final 200-kilometer section of the Zabol-Zahedan highway.
-At the inauguration ceremony, he noted that this is the incumbent government's second visit to Sistan and Baluchestan since taking office.
-"We will do everything in our power to address deprivations and solve the problems of the people in Sistan and Baluchestan and other deprived provinces," he said.
+Pezeshkian stressed that the vision doc-"If we want to succeed in the world we power to address deprivations and solve the problems of the people in Sistan and Baluchestan and other deprived provinces," he said.
 Also, the minister of roads and urban development provided a report on the construction process of the highway, which cost approximately 25 trillion rials (about \$31.25 million).